Tea from Assam class 10 question answer

 Write down the Buddhist legend about tea.

-16:Where was tea first drunk?
+16: Where was tea first drunk?
 When did tea come to Europe?

 Answer: Tea was first drunk in China around 2700 B.C.
-It reached Europe in the 16th century, initially used more as medicine than as a beverage.
+It reached Europe in the 16th century, initially used more as a medicine than as a beverage.

-17:What is the best season for tea Production?
+17: What is the best season for tea Production?

 Answer: Rajvir and Pranjol reached Assam in the sprouting season.
 This season lasts from May to July.
 The best tea is produced during this season.

-18:How has tea become a popular beverage?
+18: How has tea become a popular beverage?

 Answer: Tea is popular worldwide, with over 80 crore cups drunk daily.
 In India, vendors loudly call out “Chai-garam” at every platform, attracting people who can’t resist a hot cup of tea.

-19:Why didn’t Pranjol share Rajvir’s excitement?
+19: Why didn’t Pranjol share Rajvir’s excitement?

 Answer: Pranjol didn’t share Rajvir’s excitement because he was used to tea plantations, having grown up on one.
 Rajvir, seeing it for the first time, was fascinated by the vast tea bushes and the view.

-20:Why was Rajvir so much excitement?
+20: Why was Rajvir so excited?

 Answer: Rajvir was excited because he had never seen such lush greenery before.
 The vast tea bushes, orderly rows, and beautiful scenery amazed him.